Nicky Winmar: Racial vilification and 'Winmar's stand'

 During his career, Winmar was subjected to racial abuse by opposition players, staff and fans.
 The most infamous incident occurred during Round 4 of the 1993 season, when St Kilda played Collingwood at the latter club's home ground of Victoria Park.
 Members of the Collingwood cheer squad taunted Winmar throughout the match, telling him to "go and sniff some petrol" and "go walkabout where you came from".
-At the conclusion of the game, which St Kilda won by 22 points with Winmar putting in a best-on-ground performance, he lifted up his jumper and, facing the crowd, pointed to his skin.
+At the conclusion of the game, which St Kilda won by 22 points with Winmar putting in a best-on-ground performance, he lifted up his jumper and, facing the crowd, pointed to his skin (controversially using his middle finger instead of his index finger to make the gesture).
 The following day, photographs of 'Winmar's stand', taken from different angles by Wayne Ludbey and John Feder, were published in the Sunday Age under the headline "Winmar: I'm black and proud of it", with the Sunday Herald Sun publishing a similar photograph under the caption "I've got guts".

 Winmar was unaware that his gesture had been photographed until the following day, and disliked the attention it brought him.
 He said years later: "After my incident, I walked away from the game for about four or five weeks.
 I didn't want to come back".
 Winmar's stand ignited a national discussion about racism in sport and helped encourage other Aboriginal players to report racial abuse.
 In 1995, after Aboriginal player Michael Long made a complaint against Collingwood's Damian Monkhorst for racial abuse, the AFL amended its code to combat racial and religious vilification, with offending clubs liable for fines of up to $50,000.

 Winmar's gesture, described as a "powerful statement", an "anti-racist symbol", and one of the "most poignant" images in Australian sport, has been credited as a catalyst for the movement against racism in Australian football, and has been compared to the black power salute performed by American athletes at the 1968 Summer Olympics in terms of impact.
 It has been described as one of the most memorable images in Australian sporting history.

 On 16 April 2023, at the Round 5 St Kilda–Collingwood game, thirty years since Winmar's stand, he was celebrated as he tossed the coin before the opening bounce.
 Before the game, Collingwood formally apologised to Winmar and Aboriginal teammate Gilbert McAdam, who had also been racially abused at the 1993 game.